Enable FIPS 140-2 compliant cryptography

 - Prepare for the database migration by running the Password Security Migration Tool.

 - Migrate all client and tech passwords to FIPS 140-2 cryptography.

 Enabling FIPS 140-2 compliant cryptography is optional and is not required to use Web Help Desk.

-After you configure FIPS in your deployment, you can obtain and import a signed certificate by a trusted Certificate Authority (for production environments) or a self-signed certificate (for test environments) to your NSS database to authenticate your Web Help Desk server identity in a secure HTTPS connection.
+After you receive the signed certificate, import the certificate into your BCFKS keystore to authenticate your Web Help Desk server identity in a secure HTTPS connection.
 When completed, your deployment is FIPS 140-2 compliant.